Houston Factoring for Businesses to Help Improve Cash Flow

 Most likely, yes.

-Whether or not will buy an invoice from your business depends on the credit-worthiness of the customer or client you’re invoicing, not on your business.
-If they are a credit-worthy risk, chances are that we will take it on, just as long as all products, goods, and services detailed on the invoice have been completed, delivered, accepted, and approved.
-That is, as long as you’ve completed your end of the deal, we’ll be glad to take it from there and get you paid.
+Whether or not we will buy an invoice from your business depends on the credit-worthiness of the customer or client you’re invoicing.
+That is, your business’s credit-worthiness is a non-issue.
+If we deem your client a credit-worthy risk, we will take it on, provided that you have completed, delivered, accepted, and approved all products, goods, and services specified on the invoice.
+In other words, once you have fulfilled your end of the deal, we will gladly take it from there and get you paid.
+That’s the goal.

 What kind of businesses use invoice factoring?

-Many kinds of businesses use invoice factoring, especially growing businesses with generous profit margins that might not be approved for traditional bank loans or financing.
+Many kinds of businesses use invoice factoring, especially growing businesses with generous profit margins that may not qualify for traditional bank loans or financing.

 We specialize in serving various industries in Houston and surrounding areas in Texas.
 These industries include staffing agencies, machine shops, manufacturing companies, I/T computer consulting firms, accounting businesses, and healthcare companies.
 But we welcome all kinds of businesses, even if your business doesn’t fall under one of the specified industries.